 Finally, it comes with a little remote that allows you to have the same control you would have by using the aforementioned buttons.

 I can’t say this set up won’t make you want to punch loved ones.
 What I can tell you is if you’re on the fence, and you don’t do action figure photography, you may want to pass.

 However, now that I have it built, I can’t say I am sorry I have it.
 Having built it once and am a little more knowledgeable on its inner workings, I would buy it again.
 It makes for some great pictures.
+Unfortunately, one of my corner light wedges did not light up when it is set to blue and purple.
 Here are some of those pictures if you are wanting me to be the little devil on your shoulder.